makerdao/mips/MIP32/mip32.md

 return the Usdc.

 `harvest` calls `harvest()` from both join (cDai and cUsdc).
-It is triggered automatically at any sell or buy and can be processed manually by anyone too.
+It can be processed by anyone.

+**extra specification:**
+The same level of debt is maintain for both position ( the leverage urn and the gem urn).

 ![dss-psm-cme](dss-psm-cme.png?raw=true)

 ### MIP32b : The Lending Join

-It is a classic maker join with the conversion from and to the lender.
+It is a classic maker join with on top the conversion from and to the lender.
-There is an additional method `harvest()` accessible by an allowlist - the PSM -.
+There is an additional method `harvest()` behind an allowlist - the PSM -.
-The collateral is register and allow borrowing on it, but the PSM lends it to compound.
+The collateral is register and allow borrowing on it exactly like a normal collateral, but the `lending join` lends it to compound.

 The join is an `auth-join` type accessible only by the PSM.

 the extra method 'harvest()' have 3 actions :
-- move the excess token to the delegator
+- move the excess token to the delegator.
 - move the bonus token to the delegator.
 - call the delegator.

 the join has one parameter the delegator. `excessDelegator`.

+**extra specification:**
+to calculate the excess, we look at all authorized and de-authorized user to the join and we sum the ink and the gem to calculate the amount own by the join.
+Then we subtract this amount from the lendler underlying collateral.

 ![lending-join](lending-join.png?raw=true)

-### MIP32c : The Delegator
+### MIP32c : The Burn Delegator

-The delegator has one method only accessible by an allowlist. - the join - this method does 3 actions:
+The Delegator is replaceable, its main purpose is to manage the token conversion and what we do with it.

+This delegator has 4 methods:
+- `call` callback for the join.

-- convert the usdc to dai via the classic psm and send them to vow
+- `processUsdc` convert the usdc to dai via the psm.
-- convert token bonus to dai via uniswap and send them to vow
+- `processComp` convert token bonus to dai via uniswap.
-- send dai to vow.
+- `processDai`  convert dai to MKR via uniswap and burn the MKR.

-there is 5 parameters :
+there is 6 parameters :
 - `psm` : psm address - can be changed
 - `route` : uniswap route address - can be changed

+- `bonus_auction_duration`: min time is sec between 2 uniswap swap
-- `psm_circuit_breaker` : to by pass the psm sell.
+- `max_bonus_auction_amount` : max comp amount by swap.

-- `auction_duration`: min time is sec between 2 uniswap swap
+- `dai_auction_duration`: min time is sec between 2 uniswap swap
-- `max_sell_amount` : max amount by swap.
+- `max_dai_auction_amount` : max dai amount by swap.

 ### Globaly

-We will also introduce on the PSM module - sell and buy - an auto circuit_break on odd block_number to allow the PSM to be half operational to mitigate any breaking transaction from either the classic psm or uniswap via the return.

 ![dss-psm-cme](dss-psm-cme-global.png?raw=true)